Haojen/hexo-theme-Anisina/README.md

 - Add Custom Favicon Function ( thanks @thankuu advice :blush: )
 - More Animation
 - Bug fix
-- And If You Have any Best Idea , Please Contact To me , My Email haojen.ma@gmail.com , Or Create A Issue :smile:-->
+- And If You Have any Best Idea , Please Contact To me , My Email haojen.ma@gmail.com , Or Create A Issue :smile:

 ## Update Log